OldAlexhub/mostore-admin/README.md

 CSRF / Auth notes

-- Admin uses cookie-based auth and a CSRF double-submit approach.
-The admin `api.js` helper will call `/auth/csrf` automatically before mutating requests and attach `X-CSRF-Token` from the `csrf` cookie.
+-- Admin uses cookie-based auth.
+The admin `api.js` helper sends credentials with requests but no longer requests or attaches a separate CSRF token header.

 Deployment notes